 The following links will lead to additional information about CMIP6:

-If you encounter slow responses from one search interface, you might try one of the alternatives (perhaps one near you).
-Also note that when you download data, you may find differences from node to node in download speeds.
+If you encounter slow responses from one search interface, you might try one of the other portals (perhaps one near you).
+Also note that the datasets themselves are stored (and partially replicated) on a federated system of data nodes, and again you may find differences from node to node in download speeds.